getzlab/canine/pipeline_options.md

 * `Delayed`: Instead of copying the whole file during the setup phase (before any jobs are queued on the SLURM cluster), the file will be localized as part of each individual job's script.
-This only works for `gs://` files, and will override default common behavior (file will always be localized to job-specific input directory)
+This only works for `gs://` files, and will override default common behavior (file will always be localized to job-specific input directory).
+The file will only be localized once.
+If the job is restarted (for instance, if the node was preempted) the file will only be re-downloaded if the download did not already finish
 * `Common`: Forces the input to be localized to the common directory.
 This will override default common behavior (the file will always be localized to the `$CANINE_COMMON` directory)
 * `null`: Forces the input to be treated as a plain string.
 No handling whatsoever